2. Loan Needs Above $2MM

 4. Collateral to Securitize the Funding Amount Sought on a 1:1 Basis

 USDA Business Loans are collateral-backed loans for credit-worthy borrowers.
-As such, borrowers must be able to securitize the loans with fixed assets valued at an amount equivalent to loan amount requested.
-Collateral can include any fixed assets such as cash, real estate, equipment.
-Assets are discounted and valued consistent with sound loan-to-value policy.
+As such, borrowers must be able to securitize the loans with fixed assets valued at an amount equivalent to the loan amount requested.
+Collateral can include any fixed assets such as cash, real estate, and equipment.
+Assets are discounted and valued consistent with a sound loan-to-value policy.

 5. A Credit Score of 680 or Above and/or a Personal Guarantor

-In addition to being able securitize a USDA business loan with collateral, all borrowers must have a good credit history.
+In addition to being able to securitize a USDA business loan with collateral, all borrowers must have a good credit history.
 This means a credit score of at least 680, along with a good payment history and low credit utilization.
 The higher one’s credit score, the lower the interest rates may be.

 Other minimum qualifying criteria set forth by the USDA include the borrower having a tangible balance sheet equity position of at least 10% for an existing business, 20% for a new one, and 25% for construction projects at loan closing.
 Borrowers may also be required to provide personal and/or corporate guarantees.
 All owners are required to provide credit reports, including personal or corporate financial statements of loan guarantors.

-USDA business loans offer many advantages for rural entrepreneurs desiring to launch a new business, grow and develop an existing one.
+USDA business loans offer many advantages for rural entrepreneurs desiring to launch a new business or grow and develop an existing one.
 North Avenue Capital can help assess your eligibility for an RD USDA Business Loan and if qualified, apply for commercial financing.
 NAC is the nation’s #1 provider of USDA B&I Loans with offices in Northeast Florida, Nevada, Arkansas, Georgia, Tennessee, and Texas.
 We work with partners in all 50 states and can help clients wherever they are based.
 Contact us today at (904) 595-2483.